JeffreySarnoff/FastRationals.jl/README.md

 mayoverflow(q1::Rational{T}, q2::Rational{T}) where {T} = bitsof(T) >= magzeros(q1) + magzeros(q2)
 ```

+### working with rational ranges

 FastRationals are at their most performant where overflow is absent or uncommon.
-The converse holds, too: where overflow occurs very often, FastRationals have no intrinsic advantage.
+And vice versa: where overflow happens frequently, FastRationals have no intrinsic advantage.
 How do we know what range of rational values are desireable?
 A good place to start is to work with rational quantities that, paired `!mayoverflow(q1, q2)`.
 As it is the nature of rational arithmetic to generate increasingly larger denominators, it makes sense to further constrain the working range.
 These tables provide some guidance.

 #### FastQ32